samizdapp/skunkworks/docs/HyperV.md

 This guide covers installing skunkworks on Ubuntu 20.04.
 The version of Windows running on the host machine in this guide is 21H2.

+## Quick start
+1. Create a bridged network adapter
+2. Create a new virtual machine
+3. Upgrade the system
+4. Enable enhanced sessions
+5. Install skunkworks!

 ## Installing Ubuntu as a VM
 ### Creating a bridged network adapter
 In order for UPnP to work, a bridged network must be used instead of